|

 Daniel Vincent Gallery (July 10, 1901 – January 16, 1977):

-Vincent Gallery was a distinguished officer in the United States Navy who saw
+Daniel Vincent Gallery was a distinguished officer in the United States Navy

-extensive action during World War II.
-He fought in the Second Battle of the
+who saw extensive action during World War II.
+He fought in the Second Battle

-Atlantic, and his most notable achievement was the capture of the German
+of the Atlantic, and his most notable achievement was the capture of the

-player in the so-called "Revolt of the Admirals" — the dispute
+leading player in the so-called "Revolt of the Admirals" - the

-between the Navy and the Air Force over whether the U.S. Armed Forces should
+dispute between the Navy and the Air Force over whether the U.S. Armed Forces

-emphasize aircraft carriers or strategic bombers.
-Gallery was also a prolific
+should emphasize aircraft carriers or strategic bombers.
+Gallery was also a

 Early life and career